KelvinShadewing/KyrodianLegends/README.md

 #### Mods List

 The mods.list file contains the names of user-made scripts to be run after the game's core assets and code have been loaded.
-As each file overwrites what was made by the one before it when modifying the same code, loading order is important to prevent dependancy errors.
+As each file overwrites what was made by the one before it when modifying the same code; loading order is important to prevent dependancy errors.

 #### Filenames and Paths